Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Non-entanglement quantum correlation

 To further examine the nature of quantum correlation beyond entanglement, let us define \emph{non-entanglement quantum correlation} (NEQC) as a difference between the quantum discord and a faithful entanglement measure called the squashed entanglement:

 As shown earlier, this is non-negative at least for holographic and random states.

-We show that the holographic NEQC is related to the Markov gap $h(A:C)$, which is dual to $2E_W(A:C)-I(A:C)$.
+As shown below, we can immediately see that the NEQC is proportional to the Markov gap $h(A:C)$, which is dual to $2E_W(A:C)-I(A:C)$, in holography.
 Using the conjectured duality $E_{sq}(A:B)=I(A:B)/2$, the NEQC is dual to the \emph{holographic NEQC}, defined as

 Originally, the Markov gap is defined as the difference between the reflected entropy $S_R$, which will be defined explicitly in~\eqref{eq:ref-ent}, and the mutual information.
 This quantity is related to a certain Markov recovery problem necessarily involving the canonical purification~\cite{Hayden:2021gno}.
-This indicates that $h(A:B)$ is sensitive to the tripartite entanglement as seen from $AB$'s canonical purification~\cite{Zou:2020bly}.
+This indicates that $h(A:C)$ is sensitive to the tripartite entanglement as seen from $AC$'s canonical purification~\cite{Zou:2020bly}.
 Our formula indicates that there is an alternative interpretation in terms of the bipartite quantum correlation, namely, when $C$ purifies $AB$, a half of the Markov gap between $A$ and $C$ equals the NEQC between $A$ and $B$.

 In AdS$_3$/CFT$_2$, the Markov gap is lower bounded by $\frac{c}{6}\log 2$ times the number of cross-section boundaries.
 In higher dimensions, although there is no constant lower bound, the Markov gap is still $O(1/G_N)$ if and only if the entanglement wedges are connected~\cite{Hayden:2021gno,Takayanagi:2017knl}.
 This suggests that a large amount $\sim O(c)$ of NEQC between $A$ and $B$ exists in holography whenever $A$ and the environment $C$ have a connected entanglement wedge.